-\ &quot;The obligations of Master Masons and their Lodges are common to al. in reference to the widows and orphans of deceased worthy Masons.
-The
+• "The obligations of Master Masons and their Lodges are common to a."
+In reference to the widows and orphans of deceased worthy Masons.
+They

 One interesting question, however, arises here.
 Under what circumstances, and at what time does the right to claim assistance pass from the widow and orphans of a Mason?